Uriil/unitywcf/README.md

 ## Where do I get Unity.WCF binaries from?

-You can download the code or dll from CodePlex but it is strongly recommended that you use the NuGet package, downloadable from within Visual Studio.
+You can download the code or dll from GitHub but it is strongly recommended that you use the NuGet package, downloadable from within Visual Studio.

-Using the Package Manager Console, type install-package Unity.WCF.
-Alternatively, you can use the Package Manager GUI and search for Unity.WCF.
-The Unity.WCF NuGet package will automatically add all the necessary references including the Unity NuGet package.
+Using the Package Manager Console, type Install-Package UnityWCF.
+Alternatively, you can use the Package Manager GUI and search for UnityWCF.
+The UnityWCF NuGet package will automatically add all the necessary references including the Unity NuGet package.

 ## How do I use Unity.Wcf